rileyfeltner/TJ-Surgery/README.md

 # TJ-Surgery
-#Barplots of Tommy John Surgery by Month for MLB, MiLB, and NCAA
+#Barplots of Tommy John Surgery by Month for MLB, MiLB, and NCAA.
-#CSV and RMD attached
+#CSV and RMD attached.
 Analysis: